Welcome to Pornbits!

 The promotion system does not work instantly, instead it will do promotions once every 12 hours, give it some time.

 The site is invite only.
 This means that new users can only become a member if they get invited.
-Invites will be given about by Moderators and Admins on there discretion.
-Do not ask for invites, as your request will be declined automatically.
+Invites will be given about by staff at their discretion.

 Please do not make a post just to test your avatar.
 If everything is alright you'll see it in your details page.

 Yes.
-The tracker now updates the stats correctly for all bittorrent clients.
 However, we still recommend that you avoid the following clients:

 We recommend the following clients: